Deep Vein Thrombosis (DVT) Treatments

 Thrombolytic Therapy/Thrombolysis

-If your deep vein thrombosis is not severe, the first line procedures would be anticoagulant or blood thinner combined with compression stockings to encourage the body to naturally remove the Deep vein thrombosis (DVT).
-Prescribing anticoagulants and blood thinners alone prevent the clot from moving to your heart or lungs or growing larger in size but does not guarantee that the clot will disappear or diminish in size over time or that your symptoms will go away.
-Patients diagnosed with more serious cases of DVT are treated with Thrombolytic Therapy where a thrombolytic agent such as urokinase, tissue plasminogen activator(tPA), and streptokinase to break down the blood clot.
-Thrombolysis is where our vascular specialists will use a guided catheter to inject the thrombolytic agent mentioned above to the site or close to the area of the clot.
-The agents are clot-busters that will help break down the blood clot(s) of your dialysis access or blockage site.
-The catheter is guided by X-ray imaging to the blocked site and delivers the drug to the blood clot.
-Once the agent is delivered to the area, the agent will be allowed to reside for some time until the blood clot is broken up.
-This is a simple, minimally invasive procedure similar to mechanical thrombectomy, where it will only take an hour.
-Our vascular specialists will decide which procedure to use once they receive your diagnostic testing and review your medical history.
+Patients diagnosed with more serious cases of DVT are treated with thrombolytic therapy.
+Here, a specialized agent is used to break down the blood clot.
+The agents are clot-busters that will help break down the blood clot(s) of your blockage site.
+During thrombolytic therapy, we will use a guided catheter to inject the thrombolytic agent to the site and close the area of the clot.
+The catheter is guided by X-ray imaging and delivers the drug to the blood clot.
+Once the agent is delivered to the area, the agent will reside for some time until the blood clot is broken up.
+This is a simple, minimally invasive procedure that it will only take an hour.
+Our vascular surgeon will decide which procedure to use once they receive your diagnostic test results and review your medical history.

-Blood clots that develop in the veins of the leg or pelvis, a condition called deep vein thrombosis (DVT), occasionally break up travel to the lungs— called a pulmonary embolism.
-An inferior vena cava (IVC) filter is a small cone-shaped device implanted in the inferior vena cava just below the kidneys.
-An IVC filter traps large clot fragments and prevents them from traveling through the vena cava vein to the heart and lungs, where they could cause severe complications or even death.
-IVC filters are placed in patients who have a history of recurring deep vein thrombosis (DVTs) or who are at high embolism risk as an additional “safety net.”
+Blood clots that develop in the veins of the leg or pelvis from deep vein thrombosis (DVT), occasionally break up travel to the lungs.
+This is called a pulmonary embolism.
+An inferior vena cava (IVC) filter is a small cone-shaped device implanted just below the kidneys.
+An IVC filter traps large clot fragments and prevents them from traveling to the heart and lungs.
+IVC filters are placed in patients who have a history of recurring deep vein thrombosis (DVT), or who are at high embolism risk as an additional “safety net.”

-This measure is most commonly prescribed for patients with a known history of recurrent Deep Vein Thrombosis or considered at high risk of developing the condition.
-Our physicians use IVC filters in patients who cannot be successfully treated by other methods that might not be considered suitable for one medical reason or another, including blood thinning agents or anticoagulants, thrombectomy, or thrombolysis to remove the presence of the clot.
-Our physicians use state-of-the-art retrievable filters to give patients the flexibility of leaving the filter in place permanently or removing it from the vena cava after eliminating the risk of embolism.
+Our surgeon will use IVC filters in patients who cannot be successfully treated through other, less invasive methods- such as blood thinners, a thrombectomy, or thrombolysis.
+We use state-of-the-art, retrievable filters to give patients the flexibility of leaving the filter in place permanently or removing it from the vena cava after eliminating the risk of an embolism.

 Deep Vein Thrombosis – Prevention